rackerlabs/support-how-to/content/how-to/exchange/manage-public-folders-in-the-control-panel-for-hosted-exchange-2010/index.md

 ### View and create subfolders (child folders)

-The option to expand folders to see their child folders, or **subfolders**, has changed.
-To view the subfolders that have been created under a folder, click the name of the parent folder in the list.
+To view the subfolders created under a folder, click the name of the parent folder in the list.
-All of the subfolders nested under the parent folder are displayed.
-The folder path is shown as a breadcrumb trail along the top of Folders page.
-The path is listed as ***domain* &gt; root &gt; *parentFolder***, and the page you are on is the subfolder list.
-See the following
+All of the subfolders nested under the parent folder display.
+The folder path displays as a breadcrumb trail along the top of the **Folders** page.
+The path shows as ***domain* &gt; root &gt; *parentFolder***, and the page you are on is the subfolder list, as shown in the following
 example:

 {{<image src="childsubfolder.png" alt="" title="">}}